RFI in SKYSITE can be created at project level and can be annotated on a document i.e. at Viewer level.

 Attachments on RFI:

-You need to click on the concerned folder and then select the checkbox beside the chosen documents.
-The document selection is shown in the screenshot below,
+You need to click on the respective folder and then select the checkbox beside the documents for selection as an attachment with the punch.
+This is shown in the screenshot below,

 Note: Click the [Back] button to move back to the 'Folder view' screen of the project.
-You can also search for files to be selected for attachment inside the project.
+You can also search for files for attachment inside the project.

 All existing attachments can be viewed by clicking the Attachments drop-down (the number of current attachments is also mentioned).
 This is shown in the screenshot below,